pysat/pysat/docs/new_instrument.rst

 ^^^^^^^^^^

 pysat maintains a list of files to enable data management functionality.
-To get this information pysat expects a module method ``platform_name.list_files`` to return a pandas Series of filenames indexed by time with a method signature of:
+To get this information pysat expects a module function :py:func:`platform_name.list_files` to return a :py:class:`pandas.Series` of filenames indexed by time with a method signature of:

 .. code:: python

    def list_files(tag=None, inst_id=None, data_path=None, format_str=None):
        return pandas.Series(files, index=datetime_index)

-`inst_id` and `tag` are passed in by pysat to select a specific subset of the available data.
+:py:attr:`inst_id` and :py:attr:`tag` are passed in by pysat to select a specific subset of the available data.
 The location on the local filesystem to search for the files is passed in data_path.
-The list_files method must return a pandas Series of filenames indexed by datetime objects.
+The list_files method must return a :py:class:`pandas.Series` of filenames indexed by datetime objects.

 A user must also supply a file template string suitable for locating files on their system at pysat.Instrument instantiation, passed via format_str,